tlmoni/web-software-development/project2/README.md

 # Project 2: Drill and practice

-The application has been deployed online to ***
+The application has been deployed online to (TBA)

 ## About the application

-The application hosts shared shoppings lists that multiple users can use for common shopping purposes.
-The application can store multiple shopping lists that display the items placed on each list via the the form.
-The application has been deployed to [fly.io](https://wsd-shopping-lists.fly.dev/).
+The application provides a list of topics and allows creating multiple-choice questions into those topics that are then answered by self and others.
+The application also shows basic statistics: the total number of available questions and the total number of question answers.
+In addition, the application also provides an API for retrieving and answering random questions.

 * By default, the application starts on the port `7777` and when run locally, can be accessed at http://localhost:7777.
-* The application is launched using a file called app.js, which is in the root folder of the application (folder shopping-lists in the returned zip).
+* The application is launched using a file called run-locally.js, which is in the root folder of the application (folder drill-and-practice in the zip).
 * Dependencies are defined in a file called deps.js, which exports them into use of the project.
 * The application follows a three-tier architecture.
-* Application uses a layered architecture with views, controllers, services, and database.
+* The application uses a layered architecture with views, controllers, services, and database.
+* The application is built using Deno and Oak

 ## Contents

+* `drill-and-practice` - Application source code
-* `e2e-playwright` - Playwright End-to-End tests
+    * `database` - Database query utilities
-* `flyway` - SQL scripts used to initialize the database
+    * `middlewares` - Middlewares for the application
+    * `routes` - Routing related source code
-* `drill-and-practice` - App source code
+        * `apis` - API source code
         * `controllers` - Request handling controllers
-    * `database` - Database query utilities
     * `services` - Services for accessing database, e.g. get or insert data
+    * `tests` - Unit tests for the application
-    * `views` - Eta views for the app
+    * `views` - Eta views for the application
         * `layouts` - Layouts for Eta views
+* `e2e-playwright` - Playwright End-to-End tests
+* `flyway` - SQL scripts used to initialize the database
 * `docker-compose.yml` - Docker Compose recipe for the project
 * `project.env` - File for environment variables
 * `README.md` - This file